microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

-# Accessing Eye Tracking Data in your Unity Script
+# Accessing eye tracking data in your Unity script

 The following assumes that you followed the steps for setting up Eye Tracking in your MRTK scene (see [Basic MRTK Setup to use Eye Tracking](EyeTracking_BasicSetup.md)).